tools-for-things-and-ideas/tools-for-things-and-ideas.github.io/_posts/2019-02-22-waste-objects.md

 ---
 layout: post
-title: Waste Objects
+title: In need for some tacos
 summary: Mapping contemporary stalagmites
 poster-image: Waste_Objects-poster.jpg
 published: true
 ---
-A collaboration with [Lisa Wilkens](http://www.lisawilkens.com/), who will work with drawings and [Emi Kodama](http://emikodama.com/), who will write a story.
+A collaboration with [Lisa Wilkens](http://www.lisawilkens.com/), who will work with drawings and [Emi Kodama](http://emikodama.com/), who wrote and narrated a story.

 One of the 3D printers at Formlab has a drawer on the bottom of the machine that collects waste material.
 The waste material solidifies while new material keeps dripping down.
 Small 3D prints make